-THE GREENBRIER'S

-DEVILED EGGS

-FROM OUR KITCHEN TO YOURS
+THE GREENBRIER'S DEVISED EGGS FROM OUR KITCHEN TO YOURS

 INGREDIENTS

 24 Eggs

 1/4 Cup Mayonnaise

 3 Tbs Apple Cider Vinegar

-1⁄2 Cup Dijon Mustard
+1∕2 Cup Dijon Mustard

 1/4 Cup Sweet Relish

 Salt (to taste)

 DIRECTIONS

 Place the eggs in a pan of cold water and bring to a boil.
 Cook for 12 minutes, keeping the water at a simmer.
 Drain and rinse the boiled eggs.

 Crack eggshells and carefully peel under cool running water.
 Gently dry with towels.
 Slice the eggs in half lengthwise, removing yolks to a medium bowl, and placing the whites on a serving platter.
 Mash the yolks into a fine crumble using a fork.
 Add mayonnaise, vinegar, mustard, relish, salt and pepper; mix well.

 Pipe the egg yolk mixture into the egg white shells using a piping bag and tip.

 Garnish with Smoked Paprika or other garnish of your choosing.

-FROM THE ARCHIVES-FAMOUS VISITORS New York interior designer Dorothy Draper posed with C&O Railway President Walter Tuohy in her classic Greenbrier creation, the Victorian Writing Room.
-1954

-Prince Rainier and Princess Grace of Monaco stayed in the State Suite with their children Caroline and Albert.
+FROM THE ARCHIVES-FANOUS VISITORS New York interior designer Dorothy Draper posed with C&O Railway President Walter Tuohy in her classic Greenbrier creation, the Victorian Writing Room, 1954 Prince Rainier and Princess Grace of Monaco stayed in the State Suite with their children Caroline and Albert.
 April 1963 → Prince Olav and Princess Martha of Norway visited The Greenbrier as part of a two-month tour of the United States.
 June 25, 1939 Senator John F. Kennedy and J.C.
-Lanier, Jr. of the U.S. Tobacco Association June 23, 1958 →

-Bob Hope with an enthusiastic new friend.
+Lanier, Jr. of the U.S. Tobacco Association June 23, 1958 → Vice President Lyndon B. Johnson is greeted by Greenbrier VP and Executive Director Truman Wright as he arrives to speak to the Magazine Publishers Association.
+May 8, 1961 Bob Hope with an enthusiastic new friend.
 May 1953 →

 Mr. and Mrs. Anthony J. Drexel Biddle, Jr.; Mr. Biddle was the U.S. Minister to Norway and later the U.S. Ambassador to Poland.
 May 1935 ← Greenbrier Assistant Golf Pro Gary Nixon (left) swapping putting anecdotes with Bing Crosby.
-April 1948 The Duke and Duchess of Windsor, Jinx Falkenberg, Tex McCrary May 1950 ← The Duke and Duchess of Windsor dancing in the Cameo Ballroom, a frequent sight in the late 1940's and early 1950's.
+April 1948 The Duke and Duchess of Windsor, Jinx Falkenberg, Tex McCrary May 1950 ← The Duke and Duchess ofWindsor dancing in the Cameo Ballroom, a frequent sight in the late 1940's and early 1950's.
 Metropolitan Opera Singer Margaret Piazza May 22, 1952 ←